-With the basic model CA3-BBS the Cycle Analyst V3 features HIGO connectors that allow the direct connection with the BBS controller.
+With the special edition model CA3-BBS the Cycle Analyst V3 features HIGO connectors that allow the direct connection with the BBS controller.
 The original thumb- or twist-throttle, and one original brake lever can be directly connected to the CA3-BBS and continued to be used without modifications.

 The original display as well as the original wiring harness will no longer be used.

-As a ready-to-install complete SET, the (basic model) CA3-BBS-SET includes:
+As a ready-to-install complete SET, the CA3-BBS includes:

 - XT90-S connector pair with anti-spark

 - HIGO-VK6-1000 extension cable